paulsemel/blog/app/templates/myposts/valgrind.md

 Thus, this is what we will try to do.

 ## What kind of leak do we want to detect ?
+%%
 Basically, we can differenciate two kinds of leaks:

 * Non-allocated memory usage
 * Overflows (triggered by memory access or syscalls)

-To better understand this, let's give a basic example for each of them.
+To better understand this, let's take a look at an example.

+%%
 ####Non allocated memory use :
+%%
 ```c
 int *bar(int *var)
 {